raraz15/automatic_bass_line_transcriber/README.md

         Check the arguments for detailed explanation.

+        All the output files will be exported to data/outputs/track_title/

     3.1) Bassline Extraction Only:

         You can specify an audio file or a folder containing multiple audio files to: